Is your sleep disturbed by sudden arm or leg movements which you can’t control? Perhaps you experience twitching or burning sensations in your legs?

-But some studies have found that nearly 10% of adults report that they have experienced the condition.
+But some studies have found that nearly 10% of adults say they have experienced it.
 The more severe cases profoundly disturbs sleep and overall well-being, requiring long-term medication treatment.

 It also appears that this problem can be more common during pregnancy.
 An Italian study of nearly 600 pregnant women reported that about 25% described symptoms of restless leg syndrome.